top of page

 Writer's pictureInstinct to Heel

-Once finding my feet, after going to school and continuing my own studies, I haven't spent much time taking notice of the who's who, or what other trainers are doing until recently (who has time?).
-I have been recently to find answers as to why so many of my clients came to me as "a last resort" after spending thousands with no results or worse.
-Sometimes, more harm had been done.
-Also why there was a noticeable shift in the amount of dogs being medicated and so readily.
-Then how it was dogs are being euthanized for behaviours, how it is that those trusted to protect our friends, are also euthanizing unnecessarily.
-Why behaviourists are recommending euthanasia for young healthy dogs that are not only rehabilitatable, but are actually caused by relational issues with the owner.
-These dogs more often than not have no reason to be killed!
+Once finding my feet, after going to school and continuing my own studies, I haven't spent much time taking notice of the who's who or what other trainers are doing—until recently (who has time?).
+I have been looking recently to find answers as to why so many of my clients came to me as "a last resort" after spending thousands with no results, or worse.

 I have never been more embarrassed to be associated with such an industry.

-If a dog is not challenged emotionally or mentally they will not grow.
+If a dog is not challenged emotionally or mentally, they will not grow.

 Correction does NOT equal abuse.
-Correction does NOT equal dominance. .
+Correction does NOT equal dominance.

-There is an obsession in today's dog training world regarding suppressing behaviour.
-Also, dominance.
-The only kinds of behaviours I am known to suppress are ones that are dangerous to them or others.
-For example, if a dog attempts to cause harm by biting, yes I may suppress this in order to be able to work with the dog.
-At this point I will be working backwards.
-Meaning, no you can't bite me, but now you know you are not allowed too, let's look at why you are doing so.
+The only kinds of behaviors I am known to suppress are those that are dangerous to them or me through the process.
+For example, if a dog attempts to cause harm by biting, yes, I may suppress this in order to be able to work with the dog.
+At this point, I will be working backward.
+Meaning, no, you can't bite me, but now you know you are not allowed to, let's look at why you are doing so.

 As for dominance, I do not believe this should be used in training or as a tool.

-To lead is to be consistent, to have fun and to ensure they can relax knowing you have it covered.
+To lead is to be consistent, to have fun, and to ensure they can relax knowing you have it covered.

-So what's my method?
-To educate, advocate, rehabilitate and do what ever it takes to ensure a better world for our best friends.
+So, what's my method?
+To educate, advocate, rehabilitate, and do whatever it takes to ensure a better world for our best friends.
 I hope you will join me.

-Leadership, understanding dog language and relationship, that's key.
-There is no method.
-To say I have a method would suggest I am incapable of helping those who do not fit said method.
-I am capable.
+To say I have a method would suggest I am incapable of helping those who do not fit that method.

-Advocate, Educator, Translator, Rehabilitator
+Ellie PunchAdvocate, Educator, Translator, Rehabilitator

 Science of methods, click HERE

-92 views2 comments
+99 views2 comments

 Recent Posts